joegreene/CS_121_Fall_2014/Weekly Work/Week 16/Resources/README.md

 ### Intro
 This page hosts the solutions to the questions for this week's worksheet.

 The worksheet itself is located in its usual place (in the file listing above).

+As a pro-tip:

+If you're ever lost with any of the recursion (or iteration), the best thing you can do for yourself is to __trace the program__.
+This helps immensely when trying to understand what's going on each step, and will significantly help you out in 131 and later programming.

 __NOTE__: The "error check case" on the worksheet was just to note if you understood how the base case stuff worked.
 I renamed it to something else in the updated worksheet,